HiMeditator/auto-caption/README_en.md

 ## ⚙️ Built-in Subtitle Engines

-Currently, the software comes with 2 subtitle engines, with 1 new engine planned.
-Details are as follows.
+Currently, the software comes with 2 subtitle engines, with new engines under development.
+Their detailed information is as follows.

 ### Gummy Subtitle Engine (Cloud)